rbuurma/rise-2021/Rise-2021/Rise21SyllabusDraft.md

 ##### October 27
 + *The Moonstone*, continued
++ Social Media Lecture 6: Other People Hold You in Mind
 + final paper/project assigned
++ Exercise 5 due

 ##### October 29
 + Michel Foucault, from *Discipline and Punish*